k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/minikube-deployment/_index.md

 Assuming you have used the above configuration, Traefik will have been installed into a new namespace called `traefik`.
 The Traefik dashboard can now be accessed using `kubectl port-forward --namespace traefik services/traefik 9000:9000`

 Minikube offers several options to access a service from the host machine (including via a NodePort on the Minikube host).
 Additional information can be found in the Minikube [documentation](https://minikube.sigs.k8s.io/docs/handbook/accessing/).
 Note that it is sometimes preferable to access services via `port-forward` as this is closer to the way that services are accessed on a remote cluster.

+### Note - these settings are not suitable for production.

+The steps above will create a NodePort service which will serve the Traefik dashboard to clients outside the k8s cluster.
+This is not suitable for deployment to cloud platforms (EKS, AKS, GKE etc.) as it will make the dashboard publicly available.
+For a cloud-ready configuration, we should ensure that the Traefik dashboard and other internal services are not visible from outside the cluster (except via `port-forward` as above).